-- Identify and profile hazards that affect the service area. - Analyze their facilities and equipment at risk from those hazards. - Develop a mitigation strategy and actions to lessen or reduce the impact of the profiled hazards. - Implement the strategy and actions that may involve planning, policy changes programs, project, and other activities.
+- Identify and profile hazards that affect the service area; - Analyze facilities and equipment at risk from those hazards; - Develop a mitigation strategy and actions to lessen or reduce the impact of the profiled hazards; and - Implement the strategy and actions that may involve planning, policy changes programs, project, and other activities.

 The requirements for documentation of the LHMP planning process are described below in the FEMA Regulation Checklist: Planning Process.
-This section summarizes the planning team's hazard mitigation planning efforts in 2021.
-Additionally, the section describes public and stakeholder outreach efforts as part of the LHMP planning process.
-The section also summarizes the review and incorporation of existing plans, studies, and reports used to develop the LHMP.
-Documentation of the 2021 LHMP planning process for the Hazard Mitigation Planning Team is provided in Appendix B; documentation of the process for the public and stakeholders is found in Appendix C. These appendices document the planning meetings and outreach and include meeting agendas, presentations, sign-in sheets, minutes, social media materials, and other documentation used to conduct the planning process.
+This section outlines the planning team's hazard mitigation planning efforts in 2021, describes public and stakeholder outreach efforts as part of the LHMP planning process, and summarizes the review and incorporation of existing plans, studies, and reports used to develop the LHMP.
+Documentation of the 2021 LHMP planning process for the hazard mitigation planning team (planning team) is provided in Appendix B, while documentation of the process for the public and stakeholders is found in Appendix C. These appendices document the planning meetings and outreach, which include meeting agendas, presentations, sign-in sheets, minutes, social media materials, and other documentation used to conduct the planning process.